WireHole-UI: All-in-one WireGuard VPN and Ad-blocking DNS

-I'm looking for a solution that lets me both connect via WireGuard VPN and use an ad blocker to avoid being bothered while browsing the web.
+I was looking for a solution that allows me to both connect via WireGuard VPN and use an ad-blocker to avoid being annoyed while browsing the web.

-Allow me to introduce WireGuard-UI – an all-in-one solution: WireGuard VPN + ad-blocking DNS
+Let me introduce WireGuard-UI – an all-in-one solution: WireGuard VPN + ad-blocking DNS

 I. Introduction to WireHole-UI

-WireHole-UI is a fork I created based on the original version WireHole – a tool that combines WireGuard + Pi-Hole + Unbound running on Docker-Compose to provide a VPN Server (WireGuard) solution with ad-blocking (through Pi-Hole*) and optimized DNS security (through Unbound).
+WireHole-UI is a fork I created based on the original version WireHole – a tool that combines WireGuard + Pi-Hole + Unbound running on Docker-Compose to create a VPN Server (WireGuard) that has ad-blocking capability (via Pi-Hole*) and optimized DNS security (via Unbound).

-* Pi-Hole is an ad-blocking solution using a DNS Server similar to Adguard Home.
+* Pi-Hole is a DNS-based ad-blocking solution similar to Adguard Home.

-I replaced Linuxserver's WireGuard Docker image with the WireGuard image from wg-easy to make it easier to set up WireGuard through a Web UI.
+I replaced Linuxserver’s WireGuard Docker image with the WireGuard image from wg-easy so WireGuard can be configured more easily through a Web UI.

-Instead of having to separately set up wg-easy, Pi-Hole, and Unbound and configure all three to work together, WireHole-UI automates everything via a single docker-compose.yml file.
-You just need to download it, change a few parameters, and activate it with the command docker-compse up -d, and you're done.
+Instead of having to individually set up wg-easy, Pi-Hole, and Unbound and configure all three to work together, WireHole-UI automates everything through a single docker-compose.yml file.
+You just need to download it, change a few parameters, and start it with the command docker-compose up -d, and you’re done.

 Features